planetarian/TsunKitTranslations/README.md

 The language file format is simple JSON, plus interpolated tokens.

-Each entry has an `identifier` which uniquely identifies that translation entry, and `translation` text which is what will be displayed when that identifier is referenced by KCNav.
+Each entry has an `identifier` which uniquely identifies that translation entry, and `translation` text which is what will be displayed when that identifier is referenced by TsunKit.

 e.g.
 ```JSON